-During this camp hosted at Google’s Chicago office and LEAP Innovations at 1871, Future Founders will:
+During this camp hosted at Google’s Chicago office and at 1871, Future Founders will:

 Who Can Participate:

-Students can apply to be a part of Startup Spring Break by Wednesday, February 21.
-Select applicants will be invited for group interviews at 1871 on February 27, March 6, 7, or 8.
-Students will be notified of their final application status by March 14.
+Students can apply to be a part of Startup Spring Break by Sunday, March 10.
+Select applicants will be invited for group interviews at 1871 on March 11th, 12th, 13th, and 14th.
+Students will be notified of their final application status by March 31st.

 Time: 9:00 am – 3:00 pm

 Daily Meeting Place: 1871 in the Merchandise Mart

 Students will be responsible for their own transportation to and from the camp.
 Future Founders will provide lunch and pay for all expenses during the camp day.
 Transportation stipends are available upon request.

 Careers in computer science continue to grow at three times the national rate of other fields, however women are still dramatically underrepresented in entrepreneurship and technology.
 In fact, the number of women in computer science has actually gotten worse over the last 30 years, and if this trend continues only 20 percent of women will hold computing jobs in 2025.
 That is why creating an inclusive environment to learn about entrepreneurship and technology – particularly for middle school age girls – like Startup Spring Break is so important.

 Ready to get involved?